bip-itteam-internal/architecture-draft/HOMEPAGE.md

-*Everything in here is is a quick overview and a rough idea on how the system looks like and how it interact with one another*
+## Notices

-*This needs more discussion and collaboration together to refine and build on it*
+*Everything in here is is a quick overview and a rough idea on how the system looks like and how it interact with one another, this required more open discussion together*

 ## System lists, priorities and technical architectures